How To Know You're Falling In Love With The Person You Just Met

 Sometimes, when you meet someone new, the intensity of your feelings end up hitting you like a freight train.
 How to know you're in love with someone you've just started getting to know can be a bit tricky because — feelings aside — they are technically still a stranger to you.
 Although you might feel the urge to dive in and start professing your undying love for them ASAP, it's important to remember that it can be easy to confuse feelings of immense attraction with actual love.

-According to relationship and intimacy expert Irene Fehr, "while you might feel [in love] early on, it is still equally important to get to know how your partner actually shows up in action (rather than merely portrays him/herself to you through word)."
+According to relationship and intimacy expert Irene Fehr, "while you might feel [in love] early on, it is still equally important to get to know how your partner actually shows up in action, rather than merely [how he/she] portrays him/herself to you through word."
 Getting to know someone on a deep, emotionally intimate level, separate from physical attraction, typically takes some time.
 That being said, there's no better judge when it comes to your feelings than you.
 Here are some ways to tell early on if love could be on the horizon for you and that person you just started seeing.

 Most people would say this feeling is actually infatuation, which is pretty common when you first start seeing someone new.
 "Infatuation happens quickly.
 Love is slow," Monica Parikh, dating and relationship coach at School of Love NYC, told Elite Daily.
 Parikh explained, "In infatuation, you want your partner to do what you want when you want it.
 But, love understands that we are all autonomous beings seeking our individual fulfillment, which may not perfectly align to your vision."
 At this stage, it's still important to keep in mind that you're both still on your best behavior, and it will probably take some more time before you start to see the other person's flaws, which is when you might see your infatuation grow into love.

 Most of us know that, on a physical level, falling in love can feel both amazing and awful at the same time.
 It's important to keep in mind that, biologically speaking, men and women respond differently when it comes to affairs of the heart.